-We have applied to list our common stock on Nasdaq under the trading symbol "PLTK".
+We have applied to list our common stock on the under the trading symbol "

-We and all directors and officers and the holders of substantially all of our outstanding stock and stock options, including the selling stockholder, have agreed that, without the prior written consent of either Morgan Stanley & Co.
-LLC or Credit Suisse Securities (USA) LLC on behalf of the underwriters, we and they will not, and will not publicly disclose an intention to, during the period ending 180 days after the date of this prospectus or, in the case of 50% of the shares of common stock beneficially owned by the selling stockholder, 365 days after the date of the prospectus (such applicable period, the "restricted period"):
+We and all directors and officers and the holders of substantially all of our outstanding stock and stock options, including the selling stockholder, have agreed that, without the prior written consent of on behalf of the underwriters, we and they will not, and will not publicly disclose an intention to, during the period ending days after the date of this prospectus (the "restricted period"):

-- offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of common stock or any securities convertible into or exercisable or exchangeable for shares of common stock or, lock-up securities; - with respect to us, file any registration statement with the SEC relating to the offering of any lock-up securities; or - enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the common stock.
+- offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of common stock or any securities convertible into or exercisable or exchangeable for shares of common stock; - file any registration statement with the SEC relating to the offering of any shares of common stock or any securities convertible into or exercisable or exchangeable for common stock; or - enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the common stock.

 whether any such transaction described above is to be settled by delivery of common stock or such other securities, in cash or otherwise.
-In addition, we and each such person agrees that, without the prior written consent of either Morgan Stanley & Co.
-LLC or Credit Suisse Securities (USA) LLC on behalf of the underwriters, we or such other person will not, during the restricted period, make any demand for, or exercise any right with respect to, the registration of any shares of common stock or any security convertible into or exercisable or exchangeable for common stock.
+In addition, we and each such person agrees that, without the prior written consent of on behalf of the underwriters, we or such other person will not, during the restricted period, make any demand for, or exercise any right with respect to, the registration of any shares of common stock or any security convertible into or exercisable or exchangeable for common stock.

-The lock-up restrictions described in the immediately preceding paragraph applicable to our directors, officers and the selling stockholders are subject to specified exceptions, including the following:
+The restrictions described in the immediately preceding paragraph are subject to a number of customary exceptions.